The Cryan' Shames: History

 In 1966, upon learning that another band was already using the name “Tommy and the Travelers”, they needed to find another name.
 J.C.
-Hooke was familiar with the Tommy of that band, and JC asked Tommy if he would be interested in joining their band instead; when Tommy Krein (Last name pronounced Cryan) declined, JC remarked that it was "a cryan' shame," thus naming the band.
+Hooke was familiar with Tommy Krein of that band, and asked him if he would be interested in joining their band instead; when Krein (pronounced Cryan) declined, Hooke remarked that it was "a cryan' shame," thus naming the band.

 After the Cryan' Shames signed with Bob Monaco, the promotion manager for Destination Music, their first single was supposed to be George Harrison's song "If I Needed Someone"; however, due to publication issues, it was not released (although it was included on their debut album).
 Instead, their first single was "Sugar and Spice," a Tony Hatch song that had been a 1963 hit for the English group The Searchers.
 The Shames' version reached number 49 in the US and number four on Chicago radio (WLS).
 Another single was released just before the end of 1966 called "I Wanna Meet You" b/w "We Could Be Happy", both composed by Jim Fairs.
 This record made it to number one in Chicago and number 85 nationally.

 The Shames signed to Columbia in 1966, and they focused on their first album release, which was heavily influenced by The Byrds.
 Their album, Sugar and Spice, was recorded in just two days, but it was strengthened by cover versions of contemporary popular songs like "We Gotta Get Out of This Place" and "Hey Joe".
 Upon its October 1966 release, the album became a hit in Chicago and charted at number 192 nationally.
 Dave Purple and Gerry Stone left following the first album release.
 They were replaced by Isaac Guillory and Lenny Kerley.